-There are complications which likely exist prior to a disorder or procedure.
+Be aware of conditions which likely exist prior to a disorder or procedure.

-For example, the legacy term, 609454008 | Induced termination of pregnancy complicated by acute necrosis of liver (disorder)
+For example, legacy term 609454008 |Induced termination of pregnancy complicated by acute necrosis of liver (disorder)

-• Acute necrosis of liver is the complication however, temporally it is neither due to nor during.
-It was likely to be present prior to the procedure.
+• Acute necrosis of liver was likely present prior to the procedure; there is no explicit causation.
 The concept will be inactivated.
-Instead the separate concepts 714812005 |Induced termination of pregnancy (procedure)| and 197269008 Acute necrosis of liver (disorder) should be documented in the medical record.
+Instead, separate concepts 714812005 |Induced termination of pregnancy (procedure) and 197269008 Acute necrosis of liver (disorder) should be documented in the medical record.